 This type of report highlights sales volume, revenue from the sales, leads, etc. They may be used to set key performance indicators or formulate an entire business target.

-Examples of sales reports include periodic reports that track how sales perform for the specified period.
+Examples of sales reports include periodic reports that track sales performance for the specified period.
 For instance, a weekly sales report will track weekly sales, revenue, leads, and other metrics for the specified time periods.

 11. Proposal report